with both hands

 Grooming is a physical effort.

-It takes its toll on the performing members.
+It takes its toll on the limbs that perform this task.

 The pressure you put, the repetitive movements and the awkward positions all contribute to your discomfort over time.

 Using only one hand, your forces would weaken after a while.

 Simply alternate your work in two different areas, each accessible with the other hand.

 Grooming with both hands at the same time is an extension of ambidexterity.